blockchainsllc/in3-legacy/src/types/README.md

 *  **engine** `string` - the engine type (like Ethhash, authorityRound, ... )
 *  **validatorContract** `string` - the aura contract to get the validators
 *  **validatorList** `array` - the list of validators
+*  **multi** `array` - the list of validators and validator contracts for transitioned chains, key-ed by transition block numbers

 ### IN3Config